Salem City Municipal Corporation: Law and enforcement

 The Salem City Police was formed in 1972 and The Salem Police Commissionerate was formed in 1990 for the major metropolitan cities like Salem, Coimbatore, Madurai and Tiruchirapalli.
-The jurisdiction of Salem city police commissionarate extends jurisdiction limit to Salem City Municipal Corporation.
+The jurisdiction of Salem city police commissionerate extends jurisdiction limit to Salem City Municipal Corporation.
 There are 11 police stations in Salem city, numbered B-1 to B-11.
 City Police has five wings: traffic wing, traffic investigation wing, prohibition enforcement wing, city crime record bureau, armed reserve, in three zones Salem North, Salem South and Salem West.